Denali Discovery Camp

 Hired from our local Denali community and beyond, our instructors know their stuff!
 All staff have experience working with youth, have a minimum of First Aid/CPR certifications, a love of the outdoors, and know that learning should be fun!

 Each age group will have at least one NPS Education Ranger and at least one DEC Educator with their group at all times.
-Younger groups may have a high school aged Instructor-in-Training with them as well.
+Groups may have an Instructor-in-Training with them as well.

 Do you have what it takes to be a Discovery Camp Instructor, or Instructor-In-Training?
 Check out the job description and get in touch!